What is an Ecosystem?

 Other example of where succession can occur are on recently formed volcanic islands or wetland formation.
 In each instance the climax community is again woodland.

 Secondary succession happens in a habitat that has been previously colonized but has been distrubed; for example, an area of forest that has been cleared.
-Secondary sucession usually occurs more quickly than primary succession because it is made more favourable as a result of previous colonization by existing factors (seeds, roots, soil fertility).
+Secondary sucession usually occurs more quickly than primary succession because there are existing factors (seeds, roots, soil fertility) that are more favourable as a result of the previous colonization.